 Acolytes wear either white or red vestments similar to those of the lectors, chalice bearers, and choir members.
 We have acolyte masters who thoroughly train our acolytes before they begin their service.
 During the service the vergers supervise and direct the acolytes.

-Serving as an acolyte is a wonderful opportunity to learn about the Episcopal Church, to develop relationships with other young people and to get to know the clergy and other adults who serve at the Altar.
+Serving as an acolyte is a wonderful opportunity to learn about the Episcopal Church, to develop relationships with other young people, to get to know the clergy and other adults who serve at the Altar.
 We also have fun!

 Ushers are responsible for beginning the service with the ringing of the church bells.
 They collect the offerings, assist in directing communion and close the service, again with the ringing of the bells.

-Lay Eucharistic Ministers are faithful servants who take communion to the home of members of the congregation who are unable to be present at the celebration because of illness or infirmity.
+Lay Eucharistic Ministers are faithful servants who to administer the consecrated bread and wine with members of the congregation who were unable to be present at the celebration because of illness or infirmity.

 ECW stands for “Episcopal Church Women”, all women in the congregation are included in membership.
 Song with serving ministries ….We organize and promote parish life, host and staff many of the annual parish events.
 These include: the Blessing of the Animals, the annual, Christmas tree trim, Ascension Day and a beautiful reception honoring for our new confirmands.
 Our popular Chicken Curry Luncheon is held each fall as our annual fundraiser, all are invited to attend.